Mwanza Sewing and Training Centre – MSTC

 TOOLS-FOR-AFRICA-DONATE-BELFAST-SEWING-MACHINES-DONATE-IN-BELFAST

-Mwanza Sewing and Training Centre opened in 2006 to help with the development of the tailoring sector among the poorest sections of both rural and urban areas of the Lake Region of Tanzania.
+MSTC opened in 2006 to help with the development of the tailoring sector among the poorest sections of both rural and urban areas of the Lake Zone of Tanzania.

 Below you can watch a video about MSCT Project made by BBC back in 2006.

-Which support is offered by MSTC?
+What support is offered by MSTC?

 How does MSTC operate?